stefancliff/Spring_Projects/README.md

-# Spring_Project
+# Spring Project

 This is a spring bean orientated project that was done in a duo between me and a fellow student.
-Included is the documentation, a presentation, code screenshots as well as source code.
+Included is the documentation, a pdf with the task list, code screenshots as well as source code.